VFA-31: 1980s

 In 1980, VF-31 and USS Saratoga concluded a 24-year period of continuous service together, the longest in US naval history.

 VF-31 received the F-14A Tomcat in early 1981.
 The squadron's first cruise was on board USS John F. Kennedy.
 In 1983, VF-31 embarked on its fourth cruise with Kennedy.
 The cruise took the carrier and its air wing to the southern Mediterranean off the North African coast.
 VF-31 regularly flew over Lebanese and Syrian positions in support of multi-national peacekeeping operations, often being fired at by Syrian AAA.
 During a mission in early December 1983, heat-seeking SA-7 SAMs were launched at two squadron F-14s.
 Although both Tomcats were able to return safely to Kennedy, this incident led to US Navy retaliatory strikes.
-On December 4, both carriers in the Mediterranean Sea, Kennedy and USS Independence, launched strikes against Syrian SAM sites, losing one A-7 Corsair II and one A-6 Intruder.
+On 4 December, both carriers in the Mediterranean Sea, Kennedy and USS Independence, launched strikes against Syrian SAM sites, losing one A-7 Corsair II and one A-6 Intruder.

 VF-31 shifted carriers and air wings in April 1985 joining USS Forrestal along with its sister squadron, the VF-11 Red Rippers.

 In June 1986, VF-31 and the rest of the Forrestal battle group set sail for the Mediterranean.
 While deployed the squadron participated in numerous fleet exercises.
 In August 1986, VF-31 participated in joint exercises with the Egyptian Air Force and Navy.

 In September 1987, VF-31 and the Forrestal battle group participated in North Atlantic exercises above the Arctic Circle.
 In April, 1988 VF-31 and the Forrestal battle group set sail for a six-month Indian Ocean cruise which lasted for six months.
+Forrestal and CVW-6, with VF-31 attached, supported Operation Earnest Will, the escort of U.S. flagged tankers in the Persian Gulf.
 While heading home from the "IO", the battle group once again participated in North Atlantic NATO exercises before coming home to NAS Oceana.

 1990s

+During May 1991, VF-31 and other CVW-6 squadrons on the Forrestal participated in Operation Provide Comfort, flying missions over northern Iraq in support of the Kurdish relief effort.
 VF-31 stayed with Forrestal until 1992, when the squadron switched carriers, planes and home bases.
 VF-31 (and VF-11) moved from NAS Oceana to NAS Miramar and to USS Carl Vinson, and exchanged its F-14As for the new and improved F-14Ds.

 In late 1996, VF-31 returned from its second Western Pacific deployment aboard USS Carl Vinson, flying missions in the Persian Gulf and over southern Iraq in support of Operations Southern Watch and Desert Strike.

 VF-31 moved back to NAS Oceana in 1997.
 The squadron sent a single F-14D and crew to the 1997 Paris Air Show, primarily to promote new F-14 LANTIRN.

 In 1998 the squadron made a deployment to the Persian Gulf with USS Abraham Lincoln supporting Operation Southern Watch.